 had died.
 My mother was disturbed because he cried out for a transfusion at the height

 a trailor at Southsea Common.
-Charlie died on 15 August 1954.
-I distinctly remember
+Charlie died about a week later on 22 August 1954.

 Eadie was ‘vivacious, a loving, faithful wife and a good cook’.
 She clearly had middle-class

 standards.
 Charlie appears stern and brusque – a man who didn’t leave his school